How do I obtain proof that I've completed GCP training for ICH version 3?

 • For those with existing Human Subjects (HS) certification, at the time of renewal, CITI will automatically enroll you in the HS refresher course.
 If you would prefer to complete GCP training instead of the HS refresher course, you may do so.
 Inside your UCLA CITI account, click the "Add a course" button to add a GCP course and click the "Remove a course" button to remove the HS refresher course you no longer wish to take

-There are several places to verify that personnel have completed CITI training:
+There are several places to verify that you and/or key personnel on a study have completed training.

 Within the BruinIRB application, CITI training will appear on the Local Study Team Members section for all personnel as they are added to the application: